learnk8s/learnk8s.io/src/terraform-aws/content.md

 The above is a Terraform configuration that invokes the [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws).

-_This is all the code you have to write to create a basic Kubernetes cluster with the Terraform kubeadm module._
+_That's all the code you have to write to create a minimal Kubernetes cluster._

-But first, you have to initialise Terraform in your current working directory as follows:
+But before you can do so, you have to initialise Terraform in your current working directory as follows:

 ```terminal|command=1|title=bash
 terraform init
 ```

-The [`terraform init`](https://www.terraform.io/docs/commands/init.html) downloads both the AWS provider and the Terraform kubeadm module to your current working directory (into a subdirectory named `.terraform`).
+The [`terraform init`](https://www.terraform.io/docs/commands/init.html) downloads both the AWS provider and the Terraform kubeadm module to a subdirectory named `.terraform` in your current working directory.

 Now you can start the process of turning your configuration into reality: